-is a multidisciplinary artist, collaborator, and performer who uses music and sound to investigate themes of identity, labor, American dream aesthetics, and instinctual value systems.
+is a multidisciplinary artist, and performer who uses music and sound to investigate themes of presence, identity, and value.

 Hicks has collaborated with notable visual artists, musicians, and theater makers including Abigail DeVille, Charlotte Brathwaite, Kaneza Schaal, Meshell Ndegeocello, Cauleen Smith,

 Helga Davis, and Ayesha Jordan.

 Hicks was the Drama Desk nominated composer for Mlima’s Tale by Lynn Nottage (The Public Theater 2018 dir.
 Jo Bonney).
 His practice with artist Steffani Jemison, Mikrokosmos, has deployed commissioned performances and exhibitions internationally.

 He was a member of Kara Walker’s 6-8 Months Space and holds a culinary diploma from ICE in New York City.
 Hicks was born in Cincinnati, OH, and is based in the Bronx, NY.